nicolasbrouard/campsite-reservation/README.md

 ## Notes

 LocalDate is used to store date of the booking.

 Booking from start (ex: 2021-04-14) to end (ex: 2021-04-17) means the arrival datetime is 2021-04-14 at 12:00 AM and the departure date is 2021-04-17 at 12:00 AM.

-In terms of availabilities, it means the days 14th, 15th and 16th are book and 17th is available.
+In terms of availabilities, it means the days 14th, 15th and 16th are booked and 17th is available.

 ## How to execute